python/typeshed/CONTRIBUTING.md

 links to online documentation or to the implementation of the code you are changing.

-Also, do not squash your commits after you have submitted a pull request, as this erases context during review.
+Also, do not squash your commits or use `git commit --amend` after you have submitted a pull request, as this erases context during review.
 We will squash commits when the pull request is merged.

 At present the maintainers are (alphabetically):